jd-anderson/cluster-sysID/README.md

-# Clustered System Identification: A Sample-Efficient Approach for Personalized Linear Model Estimations
+# Learning Personalized Models with Clustered System Identification

 This repository includes the MATLAB codes to implement the experimental results of the following paper:

 1) L. F. Toso, H. Wang, J. Anderson (2023).
-[Clustered System Identification: A Sample-Efficient Approach for Personalized Linear Model Estimations]
+[Learning Personalized Models with Clustered System Identification]

 ## Instructions